Rafters Retreat in Kitulgala, Srilanka | Getting Started

 It starting off as an experiment by the owner Channa who built 10 wooden lodges all by himself on his family estate.
 These are tree-houses and follow all the principles of eco-lodging.
 Long wooden balconies overlook the Kelani river through the lush green foliage.
 Wooden ladders serve as stairs.
 White mosquito nets swirling over the beds are not only to make the rooms look romantic but to actually keep the mosquitoes at bay!
 Modern toilets are available though you may opt for the ‘experimental versions’ where the bathroom is down a ladder into a ‘dungy’.

 Breakfast and lunch menus are fixed – Western or Srilankan breakfast.
 Everything served is organic.
-Simple rice and curry (spicy to mild in order to cater to all taste-buds) are served for lunch and uses locally produced organic vegetables (a check list on the current topic of Locavorism vs Organic, or both?)
+Simple rice and curry (spicy to mild in order to cater to all taste-buds) are served for lunch and uses locally produced organic vegetables.
 Meat or fish is bought from Colombo markets.
 Freshly cut Pineapples and bunch of fresh Bananas along with cold Green Coconut water served with a straw – a far cry from the buffet spreads of city hotels.
-But nevertheless very tempting.
-And rejuvenating.
+But nevertheless very tempting… and rejuvenating.

 The Sign Off